 Yaa lives with her mother.
-Her duties at home include carrying water, washing clothes and helping in the kitchen.
+Her mother maintains the home.
+Yaa works at home carrying water, washing clothes and helping in the kitchen.
 There are 5 children in the family.
-Her mother maintains the home.

 Your love and support will help Yaa to receive the assistance she needs to develop her potential.
 Please pray for her.

 Yaa lives in the coastal community of Osu, home to approximately 44,000 residents.
 Typical houses are constructed of cement with corrugated iron roofs.
 The primary ethnic group is Ga and the most commonly spoken language is Ga.

 The regional diet consists of maize, beans, bananas, chicken, fish, bread, cassava, beef, plantains and rice.
 Common health problems in this area include malaria and malnutrition.
 Half of the adults in Osu are unemployed but some work as petty market traders and earn the equivalent of $20 per month.
 This community needs vocational training centers, employment opportunities and educational materials.